 Was there a lot of training involved to become a therapist?

 Yes, there was and continues to be.
 As a therapist, you have to continuously study, learn and broaden your knowledge in the area to be really good at what you do.
 We always joke that you become a really good Psychologist when you’re 60, as you are gathering experience constantly throughout your life.
 It was a very intense five years of study and training and then I was doing volunteer work around this.
-I think direct experience is important as you’re working with people and you can gauge how you are reacting and improve your skills to working with this dynamic.
+I think direct experience is important as you’re working with people and you can gauge how you are reacting and improve your skills in working with this dynamic.

 You speak Polish in your sessions with clients.
 What do you think are the benefits of this for the client?

 I think it’s very important that a person feels comfortable with their therapist, and feels welcome and in good hands.
 Sometimes, meeting someone who speaks your own language is part of this.
-If English isn’t a person’s first language, people can be hesitate or scared to speak English.
+If English isn’t a person’s first language, people can hesitate or scared to speak English.
 People sometimes find it easier to express their thoughts and feelings in own language which is obviously an important part of the healing process.

 What approach/es do you practice?

 I use an integrative approach in my sessions, which incorporates lots of techniques and skills in the area of Psychology.
-What I find very useful and it’s often want clients want to explore is CBT, or Cognitive Behavioural Therapy.
+What I find very useful and it’s often want clients to want to explore is CBT or Cognitive Behavioural Therapy.
 It really does depend on what people want to gain from the experience.
 Some may want to develop life tools, others may want to understand their behaviour or emotions better and why they are experiencing them.